Review of Hotel Palazzo Radomiri Montenegro in Kotor Bay.

 By the water’s edge in Kotor Bay, the restored Palazzo Radomiri Hotel offered the perfect getaway with its sweeping views of the astonishing fjord.

-The hotel, which was built in the 18th century for a wealthy sea-captain, now houses 10 spacious rooms with bare-brick walls and elegant, antique-style furniture.
+Palazzo Radomiri Montenegro, which was built in the 18th century for a wealthy sea captain, now houses 10 spacious rooms with bare-brick walls and elegant, antique-style furniture.

-It had a spacious hallway, livingroom, bedroom, kitchen, and a dual bathroom; one with toilet and the other with tub, washer and dryer.
+It had a spacious hallway, living room, bedroom, kitchen, and a dual bathroom; one with toilet and the other with tub, washer, and dryer.

-The livingroom had a cushy sofa with chaise longue positioned invitingly in front of the flat screen and DVD player – perfect for watching a romantic movie or an episode of Dexter, which admittedly is more my style.
+The living room had a cushy sofa with chaise longue positioned invitingly in front of the flat screen and DVD player – perfect for watching a romantic movie or an episode of Dexter, which admittedly is more my style.

-The hotel also offers a selection of programmes, including a yoga cleansing, juicing detox, Ayurveda diet and one combining healthy Mediterranean meals with exercise.
+The hotel also offers a selection of programs, including a yoga cleansing, juicing detox, Ayurveda diet, and one combining healthy Mediterranean meals with exercise.

 As a yoga practitioner, I loved the idea of doing yoga in such beautiful and inspiring surroundings.
 I didn’t try any of the treatments, but it would have been the ideal place for it if I’d had the time.

 The owner and her mom made me feel personally welcome.
 The reception and wait staff were friendly, but they pretty much kept to themselves and didn’t small-talk.
 I didn’t mind, because I generally like to be left alone unless I need something.

 All in all, I had a great stay at the hotel, and I enjoyed the beautiful surroundings.
-It’s perfect for couples and solo travelers, who want to treat themselves to an exquisite stay with a romantic ambience, but not for backpackers on a tight budget.
+It’s perfect for couples and solo travelers, who want to treat themselves to an exquisite stay with a romantic ambiance, but not for backpackers on a tight budget.

 It has a home-like atmosphere and provides a great environment for a relaxing getaway.
 When you add the gorgeous surroundings and serene bay, it can’t be beat.
-I would absolutely return.

 I was a guest of Palazzo Radomiri Hotel, but all opinions are my own.